-AICPA's Alternative Investments - Audit Considerations, A Practice Aid for Auditors is a resource useful to plan auditors relating to the audit testing of these investments.
+AICPA Alternative Investments - Audit Considerations, A Practice Aid for Auditors is a resource useful to plan auditors relating to the audit testing of these investments.
 This Practice Aid includes an example confirmation for alternative investments, illustrative examples of due diligence, ongoing monitoring, and financial reporting controls as well as practical advice in auditing these investments.

 PCAOB Staff Audit Practice Alert No. 2, Matters Related to Auditing Fair Value Measurements of Financial Instruments and the Use of Specialists, issued December 10, 2007, this alert highlights certain requirements in the auditing standards related to fair value measurements and disclosures in the financial statements and certain aspects of GAAP that are particularly relevant to the current economic environment.

-EBPAQC's Plan Advisory: Valuing and Reporting Plan Investments, is a guide to assist plan sponsors in understanding their responsibilities for valuing and reporting their plan investments.
+EBPAQC Plan Advisory: Valuing and Reporting Plan Investments is a guide to assist plan sponsors in understanding their responsibilities for valuing and reporting their plan investments.
 It is a comprehensive document that contains information about their responsibility for reporting plan investments, how plan investments are reported, investment valuation and related disclosures, their responsibility for valuing investments and establishing internal controls, special considerations for alternative investments, investment information they should request from the plan trustee or custodian, how their independent auditor can assist them, and where to obtain additional information.

-EBPAQC's Investment Resource Center, gives general information about investments, and links to authoritative literature, primers and past center calls related to those investments.
+EBPAQC Investment Resource Center provides general information about investments, and links to authoritative literature, primers and past center calls related to those investments.

-AICPA Audit Risk Alert, Employee Benefit Plans Industry Developments, the annual audit risk alert highlights the hot topics in the employee benefit plan industry.
-This alert will include current issues with alternative investments.
+AICPA Audit Risk Alert, Employee Benefit Plans Industry Developments highlights the hot topics in the employee benefit plan industry.